KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 }
 ~~~

 This refactored version is much more readable, but still unacceptable.
-There is absolutely no need for any of this nesting!
+There is still absolutely no need for any of this nesting!
 The linter knows this and forces the project manager to rethink their implementation in order to fix the build.

 ~~~sass
 .component:hover {